 Who is this course for?

-If you have reasonable liquid chromatography experience, or have attended the Practical Essentials of LC & LC-MS course, then please join us for this advanced training.
+If you have reasonable liquid chromatography experience, or have attended the Practical Essentials of HPLC & LC-MS course, then please join us for this advanced training.

-If you would like to improve your knowledge in a particular area and don't want to attend a 2-day course you can choose to attend individual days from The LC & LC-MS Clinic course.
+If you would like to improve your knowledge in a particular area and don't want to attend the full course you can choose to attend individual days or modules from The HPLC & LC-MS Clinic course.

 For Virtual Classroom training, you can choose to attend the individual modules from this course:

 - Module 9: Applied Method Development & Optimisation for HPLC & LC-MS